We use cookies to compile information about how our website is used and to improve the experience of our website visitors.

 You also need to understand how tech innovations are reshaping how lawyers manage matters – and deliver greater value.

 Let the College equip you with the knowledge to thrive in the legal roles of tomorrow.
-In an Australian first, you’ll also go hands-on with PEXA – the e-conveyancing tool that’s transforming property law.
+You'll learn to build your own legal bot using Josef, a leading legal tech startup.
+And in an Australian first, you’ll also go hands-on with PEXA – the e-conveyancing tool that’s transforming property law.

 FREQUENTLY ASKED QUESTIONS